 You can de-clutter your home while boosting your bank balance by recycling all sorts of things online for cash.
 For instance, you can earn up to £200 by recycling your old smartphone with O2 Recycle (open to phones from all networks).

 - Earn up to £200+ for recycling your phone (from any network)

 - Get cash for recycling other gadgets too (such as MP3 players, cameras, tablets and more)

 - See how much you can get for your old phone and gadgets here

 If your house is teeming with clutter you want to get rid of, you can make money by selling almost anything through second-hand site Preloved.
 Sell off your old furniture, electronics, cars, CDs or pretty much anything you can imagine.
 Best of all, it's absolutely free to place an ad (there are no listing fees, no selling fees, and no catches).
 Place a free advert on Preloved here.

 For more ideas on things you can sell – everything from CDs to ink cartridges – see our article 7 things you can recycle for cash.

-If you’ve had a clear out and sold a lot of your old stuff online (see above), you may find yourself with a bit of extra space – so why not rent out that space for money?
+For instance, if you’ve had a clear out and sold a lot of your old stuff online (see point 3 above), you may well find yourself with a bit of extra space – so why not rent out that space for money?